-You know all those palm trees you see along 30-A?
+You know all those palm trees you see along Scenic 30A?
 Yeah.
 Fake.
 Well, the trees themselves aren’t actually fake.
 They’re real trees.
 But they’re not technically from here.
 You have to venture a couple of hours further southeast along the coast to find palm trees growing in the wild.
 Developers use those propped-up palms to make visitors feel as though they’ve finally arrived in the paradise of their frondy fantasies.
 As you might expect, this tropical topic is the subject of some local debate.

 2. We’re a little spoiled.

-Santa Rosa Beach has a population of about 12,000 people, so it’s a pretty small town.
+Santa Rosa Beach, Florida has a population of about 12,000 people, so it’s a pretty small town.
 And yet, any night of the week, locals can indulge in truly world-class cuisine, an abundance of cultural events and live music performances that rival what you’ll find in much larger cities.
 As if the beautiful beaches weren’t enough, right?
 How does one little town get so darn lucky?